Solving Nonsmooth Nonconvex Compound Stochastic Programs with Applications to Risk Measure Minimization: The Stochastic Majorization-Minimization Algorithm

 \subsection{The SMM algorithm}

-Under the pair of assumptions (A3$_G$) and (A3$_F$), we construct below a family of convex majorants $\wh{\cal V}(x^{\, \prime}) \triangleq \left\{ \, \wh{V}(\bullet;x^{\, \prime}) \, \right\}$ of the objective function $\Theta(x)$ where each function $\wh{V}(\bullet;x^{\, \prime}) : Y \to \mathbb{R}$ is determined by functions $\wh{G}(\bullet,\xi;x^{\, \prime})$ and $\wh{F}(\bullet,\xi;x^{\, \prime})$ from the families ${\cal G}(x^{\, \prime}, \xi)$ and ${\cal F}(x^{\, \prime}, \xi)$ respectively, for every $ \xi \in \Xi $:
+Under the pair of assumptions (A3$_G$) and (A3$_F$), we construct below a family of convex majorants $\wh{\cal V}(x^{\, \prime}) \triangleq \left\{ \, \wh{V}(\bullet;x^{\, \prime}) \, \right\}$ of the objective function $\Theta(x)$ where each function $\wh{V}(\bullet;x^{\, \prime}) : {\cal O} \to \mathbb{R}$ is determined by functions $\wh{G}(\bullet,\xi;x^{\, \prime})$ and $\wh{F}(\bullet,\xi;x^{\, \prime})$ from the families ${\cal G}(x^{\, \prime}, \xi)$ and ${\cal F}(x^{\, \prime}, \xi)$ respectively; for every $ \xi \in \Xi $:

 The function $\wh{V}$ is not always well defined unless $\wh{G}(x,\tilde{\xi};x^{\, \prime})$ and $\wh{F}(x,\tilde{\xi};x^{\, \prime})$ are integrable functions with respect to the probability measure $\mathbb{P}$ for given $(x,x^{\, \prime})$.
-It turns out that such integrability condition is not needed in the algorithm, since we discretize the expectations by sampling and combine the iterative sampling with the iterative majorized minimization; resulting in the SMM algorithm for solving \eqref{eq:compound_composite_SP}.
-The resulting algorithm is different from the sample average approximation (SAA) scheme for the compound SP as described in \cite{ermoliev2013sample}.
-When applied to nonconvex problems, the SAA scheme does not provide numerical algorithms for solving subproblems, which remain nonconvex with their global minimizers not computable.
-In contrast, the subproblems in the SMM algorithm are convex; thus the algorithm is readily implementable in practice by state-of-the-art convex programming methods.
-In proving the subsequential convergence, we establish in Proposition \ref{prop:SAA_error_bound} the convergence rate of the SAA estimation error in expectation with weaker requirements on the random functionals than the results in \cite{ermoliev2013sample,hu2020sample}; this rate yields the finite accumulation of the sampling errors in the SMM algorithm in expectation.
+It turns out that such integrability condition is not needed in the algorithm, since we discretize the expectations by sampling and combine the iterative sampling with the iterative majorized minimization in the SMM algorithm.

 \gap

 Specifically, at iteration $\nu$, we approximate the compound expectations by sample averages using two independent sets of i.i.d. samples of size $N_\nu$, each of which is composed of past samples of size $N_{\nu-1}$ and a new sample set of size $\Delta_\nu$, i.e., $N_\nu = N_{\nu-1} + \Delta_\nu$.
 Writing $[N] \triangleq \{ 1, \cdots, N \}$ for any positive integer $N$, we let $\{\xi^{\, t}\}_{t \in [N_{\nu-1}]}$ and $\{\eta^{\, s}\}_{s \in [N_{\nu-1}]}$ denote the sample sets utilized at iteration $\nu-1$, and let $\{ \xi^{N_{\nu-1}+t}\}_{t \in [\Delta_{\nu}]}$ and $\{\eta^{N_{\nu-1}+s}\}_{s \in [\Delta_{\nu}]}$ denote the independent sample sets generated at iteration $\nu$; then the sample sets utilized at iteration $\nu$ are given by